 Differences Between Us & Our Partner

 Responding To Our Differences When life is always easy, comfortable, ticking along, we don't necessarily grow, without stretching ourselves into unknown territory.
 When life flows and we are aligned with our partner, it can feel good.
 Yet when our partner is not on the same wavelength as us, we may struggle to tolerate these inevitable differences, maybe wishing they would change.
 Our challenge may be to learn from this so our relationship can grow.
 Some of us may look for someone, who on the surface seems similar to us, yet eventually differences arise and relationship conflict may result, usually not because of the differences, but due to how we respond to these differences in the relationship.
 We may struggle to accept the way our partner thinks or acts - if only they were more like us, we would be happier.
 We may hold on to a belief that it is up to our partner to make us more happy - to complete us, that our uncomfortable or difficult feelings would disappear and we would be happy.
 Clash of different assumptions, perspectives, unrealistic expectations, needs and values may present problems.
 We may struggle to learn how to disagree, accept some differences may be unresolvable, calmly communicate in ways which enhance our relationship without things turning into an argument, even over the small things.
 We may allow some of these small details to divert attention from deeper issues or what's really important.
 We may want different things from the relationship.
 We may be holding expectations, disappointment, hurt or have contempt.
 Our love for our partner may continue to blow hot and cold.
 Some of us can regress, like bickering adolescents or children.
 It can be frustrating and exhausting explaining, arguing, defending, attacking, blaming, threatening or trying to persuade our partner that we are right, rather than compassionately feeI our own (or empathise with our partner's) real heartache.
 We can either be judgemental, critical or choose to respond to our partner with curiosity, openness and a willingness to negotiate, which may not only avoid conflict in relationship, but enable us and our relationship to grow, expanding our tolerance, acceptance, yet at the same time taking responsibility for our own wellbeing, aliveness, passion.
 Healing the relationship may be important to us.
-Accepting our partner as they actually are, letting them be themselves instead of trying to control them, valuing their differences, may be challenging as well as finding a way towards relationship balance.
+Accepting our partner as they actually are, letting them be themselves instead of trying to control them, valuing each other's differences, may be challenging as well as finding a way towards relationship balance (see also Me, You & Us As A Couple).
 In our need for connection, closeness, love we may be trying to get our partner to see things the way we do, needing their complete support, understanding and affirmation - probably the same things as our partner needs.
+Our differences can be the very ingredients that bring about emotional connection.
 These issues can be included in the marriage counselling and relationship therapy.

 Healthy Boundaries & Resilience In Relationships